-Existing public transport routes will be maintained throughout the duration of the Construction Phase of the Proposed Scheme (notwithstanding potential for occasional road closures / diversions as described in Chapter 5 (Construction) of the EIAR.
+Existing public transport routes will be maintained throughout the duration of the Construction Phase of the Proposed Scheme (notwithstanding potential for occasional road closures / diversions as described in Chapter 5 (Construction) of this EIAR.
 Wherever practicable, bus services will be prioritised over general traffic.
 However, the temporary closure of sections of existing dedicated bus lanes may be required to facilitate the construction of new bus priority infrastructure that is being developed as part of the Proposed Scheme.
 It is also likely that some existing bus stop locations may need to be temporarily relocated to accommodate the works.
 In such cases operational bus stops will be safely accessible to all users.
+The impact is considered to have a Negative, Slight and Temporary effect to public transport users.

-6.5.4.4 Parking and Loading
+6.4.5.4.5 Parking and Loading

 Parking and loading locations may be temporarily impacted by construction activities along the Proposed Scheme corridor.
 There may be temporary restrictions to on-street parking and loading facilities.
-The appointed contractor will discuss temporary traffic management measures with the road authority and directly affected residents/business with the aim of minimising disruption.
+The appointed contractor will discuss temporary traffic management measures with the road authority and directly affected residents / business with the aim of minimising disruption.
+The impact is considered to have a Negative, Slight and Temporary effect to parking and loading.